libellux/Libellux-Up-and-Running/docs/clamav/README.md

 You can find the public ClamAV key [here](https://www.clamav.net/downloads) under Talos PGP Public Key.
 :::

-Create a new .asc file and paste the public key into it and save.
+Create a new .asc file, paste the public key and save.

 :::: code-group
 ::: code-group-item Ubuntu